-In keeping with the City Council's goal to promote Ames as a welcoming place to do business by embracing a "Can Do" attitude, the Current Planning program reflects that 80% of our planner's time is now being devoted to assisting our customers with accomplishing projects in a timely manner.
+In keeping with the City Council's goal to promote Ames as a welcoming place to do business by embracing a "Can Do" attitude, the Current Planning program reflects that 80% of our planners' time is now being devoted to assisting our customers with accomplishing projects in a timely manner.
 This emphasis on staff time leaves 20% available for long-term planning tasks related to updating our Land Use Policy Plan or Zoning Ordinance.
+There is no change in total cost; this is a reallocation of employee time to better meet service demand.